 There are two possible venues for enforcement of patents.
-First, infringement actions may be brought before the courts of the 94 federal districts that are spread throughout the United States and Puerto Rico.
-Second, in order to prevent importation of infringing goods, an investigation can be commenced by, and at the discretion of, the International Trade Commission (ITC), an administrative agency that sits in Washington, DC.
+First, infringement actions may be brought before the courts of the 94 federal districts that are spread throughout the US and Puerto Rico.
+Second, to prevent importation of infringing goods, an investigation can be commenced by, and at the discretion of, the International Trade Commission (ITC), an administrative agency that sits in Washington, DC.

 ii Requirements for jurisdiction and venue

-An infringement suit may be brought only in a federal district where the defendant resides, or where the defendant has committed acts of infringement and has a regular and established place of business.
-Domestic businesses are considered to reside in their state of incorporation.
-Foreign defendants may be sued in any federal district so long as personal jurisdiction can be found in the United States.
+An infringement suit may be brought only in a federal district where the defendant resides or where the defendant has committed acts of infringement and has a regular and established place of business.
+Domestic businesses are considered to reside in their state of incorporation.10 Foreign defendants may be sued in any federal district so long as personal jurisdiction can be found in the US.
 The ITC, on the other hand, does not depend on personal jurisdiction over the accused infringer but has in rem jurisdiction over the accused infringing goods.

 iii Obtaining relevant evidence of infringement and discovery